mongodb/specifications/source/auth/tests/mongodb-oidc.md

 - Perform a `find` operation that succeeds.
 - Close the client.

-# 5.2 Azure with Bad Usernam
+# 5.2 Azure with Bad Username

 - Create an OIDC configured client with `ENVIRONMENT:azure` and a valid `TOKEN_RESOURCE` and a username of `"bad"`.
 - Perform a `find` operation that fails.